dev7355608/vision-5e/README.md

 Additional and improved Vision/Detection modes for D&D 5e including automatic vision management based on the actor's senses and active effects.

+The automation detects relevant feats and effects that affect the creatures senses by their name (supported are English, German, French, and Spanish translations).
+No configuration is required to get started unless
+- ... you use *meters* instead of *feet*, or
+- ... you want to change the default hearing range formula or turn it off by default.

+You can configure the units and default hearing range in the settings.

 ---

 - **Blindsense**